 Lime or lemons are a good substitute for white vinegar.
 Amla juice is also a good replacement.

 Amchur (dried mango powder) and anardana powder (dried pomegranate seeds powder) are flavorful substitutes for vinegar in fried rice.
 You can also use lime or lemons.

 Lime or lemon juice is a perfect and natural substitute for vinegar in pickling.

-When you make dishes using any of these natural substitutes for vinegar, please take a moment to leave a comment and /or a rating below.
+Have you found this detailed article about natural souring agents helpful?
+Please take a moment to leave a comment and a rating below.
 This will make me super happy and motivate me to create more good content for you!
 You can also engage with me on Twitter, Facebook, and Instagram xx Padma